Completing this Thing will give you the opportunity to consider digital security which is relevant for both your personal and professional life.

 Go to Settings on your phone or device to look at what information your apps are using.
 For example, does your online banking app have access to your location?
 Does that game you downloaded have access to your contacts?
 What apps have access to your camera?

-You can use the following guides to help you do this.
+You can use the following guides to help you:

-Alternatively, use MyPermissions.com to check through the permissions on your devices and social media platforms.
+Alternatively, you can use these Apps on MyPermissions.com to check through the permissions on your devices and social media platforms.

 Was there anything that surprised you?

-Did you know that when you update an operating system or application the settings often return to the default?
-This means that the preferences you have set up are often overridden.
+When you update an operating system or application, the settings often return to the default.
+This means that the preferences you may have set up previously are often overridden.

 For example, you may find that the photos on your smartphone are being backed up to a cloud service such as iCloud or Dropbox.
-You won’t always receive clear information telling you this.
 It’s well worth regularly reviewing all your settings after installing updates.

-Have you taken part in one of those ‘Let’s find out more about each other’ games on Facebook or Twitter?
-They usually ask people to answer a range of questions about themselves.
+Have you taken part in any ‘Let’s find out more about each other’ games on Facebook or Twitter?
+They usually ask users to answer a range of questions about themselves.
 Most of these seem innocuous but often there are questions that are commonly used as security questions threaded through, such as ‘Name of first pet’ and ‘First car you had’.

 Another common technique is encouraging people to share personal information by posting what their “Detective Name” is e.g. the name of your first pet and your favourite place to go on holiday, such as “Sammy Ibiza”.
 Again, posting this type of thing on a public forum is very risky as you are revealing private information about yourself that someone else can then use to reset passwords and gain access to your accounts.